 NEW ORLEANS, LA – March 18, 2019 – The American College of Cardiology Conference unveiled a first-of-its kind study evaluating the effect of a digital health platform based on registry data.

-“Predictive analytics is shaping the current and future landscapes of critical care.
-With more technologies joining the conversation, we are proud to lead the translation into clinical care, and demonstrate tangible ROI results”, explained Evan Butler, Etiometry CEO.
+“Advanced analytics is shaping the current and future landscapes of critical care.
+With more technologies joining the conversation, we are proud to lead the translation into clinical care, and demonstrate tangible ROI results”, explained Evan Butler, Etiometry COO.

 Etiometry Inc. is the leader in clinical decision-support software for the intensive care environment.
 Our technologies provide valuable clinical insight and analysis to support early recognition of subtle changes in patient condition to avoid complications and speed recovery.
 Etiometry is committed to improving patient outcomes, increasing clinical efficiency, and lowering costs of care through the more effective use of all available data.